Blog

 The Cabin

-The Cabin is set on the Rum Bridge meadow, benefits from solar power, and a warm air diesel heater, and its own outdoor seating and fire pit area.
+The Cabin is set on the old stock pond, which is now part of the Moat Lake.
+It benefits from a private fishing swim, solar power, and a warm air diesel heater, and its own outdoor seating and fire pit area.

 Owl Watch